konsulting/porter/README.md

 The following commands will be useful if you change these items.

  - `porter build` - (Re)build the containers.

- - `porter build-images` - Build the current container images.
+ - `porter images:build` - Build the current container images.
+ - `porter images:pull` - Pull the current images - which will then be used by docker-compose where it can.
- - `porter docker-image-set` - Change the image set used for Porter.
+ - `porter images:set` - Change the image set used for Porter.
 The default is `konsulting/porter-alpine`.

  - `porter make-files` - (Re)make the docker-compose.yaml, and the NGiNX config files.
- - `porter pull-images` - Pull the current images - which will then be used by docker-compose where it can.